Chronic Foot Injury Specialist

 If your foot injury is or could be life-threatening, you must seek emergency care at the ER (emergency room).
 For all other foot injuries, you could go see your primary care physician or a general physician, but these professionals can do only so much for foot injuries, chronic or otherwise.
 It’s better to see a foot injury specialist, also known as a podiatrist!
 This kind of doctor is a specialist in the feet, heels, and ankles, and is fully capable of diagnosing and treating your foot injury, even if it’s chronic.

 Yes, we do!
 Here at Bay Area Foot and Ankle Associates, our podiatrists are Dr. John W. Scivally DPM FACFAS and Dr. Robin K. Lie DPM.
 Either doctor would be happy to see you and become your specialist.
-We actually have two clinic locations in the Walnut Creek area, so please see our Locations page for the one closest to you.
+We actually have one clinic locations in the Walnut Creek area, so please see our Locations page for the one closest to you.
 From that page, you’ll be able to find the location’s contact information.

 Contact us today here at Bay Area Foot and Ankle Associates.
 There’s a lot we can do for your foot injury and for the health of your feet in the long term.
 We look forward to hearing from you soon!